 |

-MyTransition AppDeveloped by McMaster Univeristy, this app is designed to prepare patients between the ages of 12 and 18 to begin taking charge of their health care as they approach adulthood.
-The MyTransition app is available to download for free on iPhone and Android devices |
+MyTransition AppDeveloped by McMaster University, this app helps patients aged 12–18 prepare to take charge of their healthcare as they approach adulthood.
+The MyTransition app is available on both iPhone and Android devices. |